Individual Insurance Plans in Canada

 • Geography: Provincial tax and regulation impact final pricing.

-• Multi-Policy: Bundling health and life creates significant discounts.
+• Multi-Policy: Bundling health and life creates potential for reduced rates.

 1